ghancean/netA2024_lab/README.md

 # netA2024_lab
-This is the repository of the Network analysis lab, 2024/2205
+This is the repository of the Network analysis lab, 2024/2025.
+This project is licensed under the terms of the CC BY-SA 4.0 license